davidsudduth/CommonLit/README.md

 <img src="/plots/class_size_scatter_cls5_1stu2000_ca4.png" width="700">

-* What are the takeaways from this information?
+* What are the **takeaways** from this information?
-    * We are predisposed to assume that smaller class size will result in better student performance but perhaps...
+    * We often assume that smaller class size will result in better student performance but perhaps...
       * There is a synergistic effect between more students per class
       * The teachers who create bigger classes are more committed to implementing the CommonLit curriculum